Norman Rockwell Museum

 About Norman Rockwell Museum

-The museum is located on Route 183 in Stockbridge, Massachusetts.
+The museum is located within 36 park-like acres on Route 183 in Stockbridge, Massachusetts.
 For hours and admission fees please see the museum's website.

 (above: Norman Rockwell Museum, Late Summer, 2013.
 Photo by John Hazeltine)